taverntesting/taverntesting.github.io/documentation.md

       topic: /device/123
       payload: "hello"
       timeout: 5
+      qos: 2
 ```

 Before running the `request` in this stage, Tavern will subscribe to
-`/device/123`.
-After making the request (and getting the correct response from
+`/device/123` with QoS level 2.
+After making the request (and getting the
-the server!), it will wait 5 seconds for a message to be published on that
+correct response from the server!), it will wait 5 seconds for a message to be
-topic.
+published on that topic.

 **Note**: You can only have one of `request` or `mqtt_publish` in a test stage.
 If you need to publish a message and send a HTTP request in sequence, use an